labgrid-project/labgrid/doc/usage.rst

   strategies which can be controlled by variables.
 This option can be specified multiple types as needed.

+``--lg-use-running-system``
+  Assume that the machine is ready and don't wait for a prompt.
+This is a signal implemented by UBootDriver.
+It is useful when the board is already started up and is ready for testing.

 ``pytest --help`` shows these options in a separate *labgrid* section.

 Environment Variables